 Streetspeed717 before clickbait

 One of the reasons why I was so drawn to Mike and the streetspeed717 YouTube channel so early on was the fact that he was down to earth.
-Unlike other YouTubers such as Salomondrin and TJ Hunt (among others), Mike was able to speak into a camera with a confident and calm demeanor.
+Unlike other YouTubers, Mike was able to speak into a camera with a confident and calm demeanor.
 He didn’t over exaggerate everything, and he was very humble about his lack of video experience.
 He was never trying to be someone he wasn’t.

 For over a year Mike uploaded highly entertaining and engaging content while just being himself and not worrying too much about creating technically perfect coentent.
 He listened to what his audience was asking for, and he provided exactly that.